 Rather than risk another Wise Guy, I opted for the Rosa, another white pizza–a gem made with red onion, Parmigiano Reggiano, Rosemary and Arizona pistachios.
 Let me say unequivocally that it was one of the two or three best pizzas I’ve ever had–at least the equal of some the very best pizzas of my youth in Massachusetts, Connecticut and New York.
 The crust, although thin, is substantial enough to support the high-quality ingredients with which Bianco tops his creations.
 It is crispy on the outside, soft and chewy on the inside–a masterful canvas for a masterpiece by a true maestro.

-During both my visits, I arrived within seconds after the restaurant opened and within minutes, the small red-brick structure (built in 1929) had people waiting to come in.
+During my first two visits the original Pizzeria Bianco location on Adams Street, I arrived within seconds after the restaurant opened and within minutes, the small red-brick structure (built in 1929) had people waiting to come in.
 Situated in the historic Heritage and Science square, Pizzeria Bianco is not only loved by the masses, but by this once skeptical “doubting Thomas” who has seen the light of a wood-burning oven which crafts the best pizza in America, perhaps the world.

 PIZZERIA BIANCO